daimiura/OmronPID/README.md

 This section describes how to use the OmronPID.exe and install Qt.
 ## 3.1.
 Setting E5CC
 ### 3.1.1.
 Input type
-This application is designed to use a K thermocouple as a thermometer probe (See that the [manual](manuals/e5cc_inst-5377443-6a.pdf) for thermocouple wiring and channels).
-Select the input type 6 (Default is 5.
+This application is designed to use a K thermocouple as a thermometer probe (See that the [manual](manuals/e5cc_inst-5377443-6a.pdf) for thermocouple wiring and channels). <span style = "color:blue">Select the input type 6</span> (Default is 5.
 Reffer [manual for connection](manuals/e5cc_inst-5377443-6a.pdf) how to select input type).
 ### 3.1.2.
 To communicate
 The setting items required for communication are as follows:
 - Protocol selection : Mod